Erica ericoides flower cluster

 Photographer: Thabo Maphisa

-The short-stalked Erica ericoides flowers are close to the upper leaves in a terminal cluster.
-Clutched by short, very hairy, brown sepals, the cylindrical to slightly urn-shaped corollas in picture appear about hairless.
+The short-stalked Erica ericoides flowers grow close to the upper leaves in heads of six to twelve on side-branchlets or short-shoots.
+Clutched by short, very hairy, brown, needle-like to triangular sepals, the cylindrical to slightly bell-shaped or tubular corollas appear about hairless.
 There is a small, abrupt tube constriction at the mouth before the four lobes angle out, shallowly round-tipped.
-Flower colour is usually white, but may be pink, brown or nearly red.
+The corolla is from 2,5 mm to 4 mm long.
+Flower colour is usually pink or white, but soon brown.

-The thick, black to red-brown, exserted anthers cohere around the still longer white style that ends in a pale brown stigma resembling a cigarette tip.
+The four, thick, red-brown to blackish, exserted anthers cohere around the still longer white style that ends in a pale brown stigma resembling a cigarette tip.
 The anthers are halfway to about fully visible in picture, apart from one flower lacking the reproductive parts of both sexes.

-In the close-up the stem-tip leaves appear hairier than usual (Bond and Goldblatt, 1984; iNaturalist).
+In the close-up, the stem-tip leaves appear quite hairy (Manning and Helme, 2024; Bond and Goldblatt, 1984; iNaturalist).